njanirudh/robot_tracking/README.md

 --------------------------------
 ### Procedure
-The complete procedure and the setup is given here.
+The complete procedure and the setup is given [here](https://github.com/njanirudh/robot_tracking/blob/master/report/Report.pdf).

 <img src="/images/pipeline.png" width="500">

 --------------------------------
 ### Results
+Images showing all initial and the final postions of the robot on the track.
 <img src="/images/all_images.jpg" width="500">